 In accordance with the provisions of applicable laws and regulations and the Company rules (such as the document storage and saving rules and the information security risk management rules), relevant information shall be properly stored and managed, the state of which will be confirmed from time to time.

-3. Regulations and other systems for the management of risks of loss
+3. Regulations and other systems to manage the risk of losses within the Group

 - (1) The business risk (meaning the risk related to issues such as compliance, information security, quality, profit and loss, environment and disasters) will be managed by establishing the Risk Management Committee to handle such issues across the whole Company in an integrated manner.
 Subcommittees will be established under the Risk Management Committee to assess and control the risk related to specific issues.